 Barriers to Effective Listening

-Modern life is full of distractions like TV, radio, traffic noise, telephones, and laptops, which can make it difficult to listen with our full attention.
+Modern life is full of distractions: TV, radio, traffic noise, telephones, laptops, and so on, which can make it difficult to listen with our full attention.

-When we do listen, we can tend to act on "autopilot," nodding and agreeing without really hearing the meaning of the words.
+Furthermore, when we do listen, we tend to act on "autopilot," nodding and agreeing without really hearing the meaning of the words.
 We might interrupt, dominate the conversation, or think of what we're going to say next while the other person is talking.
 We can also be quick to judge, criticize and contradict people if their opinions don't match our own.